nilsjohnson/gif-it/README.md

 # [gif-it.io](https://gif-it.io "Free + Easy Gif Conversion")

-### gif-it.io is a website where users can create and share gifs.
+### gif-it.io is a website where users can create gifs and share images..

 To run project: